nocturnalpie/angular-testing/README.md

 - [HTTP requests](src/app/http-requests/Testing%20http%20requests.md)
 - [waitForAsync](src/app/waitForAsync/waitForAsync.md)

 Feel free to edit the code and have a play around, once you save it will fork the repo and save your own version to stackblitz.
+Just remember that if you save your own version you won't get any further updates unless you go back to [the original](https://stackblitz.com/github/nocturnalpie/angular-testing)